 The Capacity Development and Operator Certification (CAPCERT) Section administers two programs which are designed to help ensure public water systems operate effectively and efficiently.
 The capacity development program has two components designed to help ensure the provision of safe and adequate supplies of drinking water.
 The first provides assistance to drinking water systems to help them with acquiring and maintaining sufficient technical, managerial, and financial capacity to effectively operate their system.
 The second component ensures that new community and nontransient noncommunity public water systems understand the requirements of the Safe Drinking Water Act and have the capability to meet those requirements prior to beginning operation.
 The drinking water operator certification program carries out the testing and certification for drinking water system operators.
 This program also maintains the continuing education approval for drinking water certified operators.

-Starting April 1st, 2016, the Revised Total Coliform Rule (RTCR) will go into effect for all Public Water Supplies in the state.
+The Revised Total Coliform Rule (RTCR) became effective on April 1st, 2016, for all Public Water Supplies in the state.
+This rule drastically changes monitoring requirements for drinking water systems.